restful-ws/restful-ws.github.io/rest/understanding-rest.md

 its user or consumer.

 Independently Evolvable
-: The Web's compoennts and content evolve independently.
+: The Web's components and content evolve independently.
 Changes can occur without imposing technical changes to other components.
 New